online store

 Ensure that your standing desk posture is correct.
 When standing, your head, neck, and shoulders should align.

-Another option is to invest in orthopedic shoes.
+Formal footwear on hard floors can hurt your feet.
+Wear comfortable, orthopedic shoes that support your feet: something athletic is ideal.
 Wearing the proper shoes will go a long way towards preventing joint pain.

 An anti-fatigue mat is also a good choice, especially if you’re new to standing desks.
 These mats are cushioned and offer support.
 They also allow for natural shifting which improves circulation.